TCE Terminology Guide: Key Terms and Definitions

 or a combination of these.
 It is the primary way of selecting content on the platform from which users select content-items to buy and download.
 The purchase price is listed for each content-item in the feed.

-A channel subscription is a service offered by the TCE platform that allows users to subscribe to channels, which are preconfigured feeds of content-items that can be curated either manually or automatically by TCE.
+A channel subscription is a service offered by the TCE platform that allows organisations to subscribe to channels, which are preconfigured feeds of content-items that can be curated either manually or automatically by TCE.

 By subscribing to channels, users can stay up to date with the latest content in their areas of interest without the need to manually browse through feeds or search for specific content-items.
 Channel subscriptions also simplify the content exchange process by offering a convenient and efficient way for users to access the content they need.